 It’s not the best comic book flick among my collection, but in the end I thoroughly enjoyed Suicide Squad.
 Crazy characters, shenanigans and all.

-(Content: Violence is the primary reason for the rating in addiction to its dark thematic elements.
+Content: Violence is the primary reason for the rating in addition to its dark thematic elements.
 Enchantress uses dark magic to get one she wants.
 There’s immodest dress throughout, and some profanity.
-The film is rated PG13.)
+The film is PG13.